 Sign Up Bonus (Grade: A+)

 You have to give this card an A+ for the sign up bonus because it’s one of the most valuable on the market.
-You get 50,000 points for spending $4,000 in your first three months of having the card, and you get another 5,000 points for having an authorized user who makes at least one purchase.
-We’ll get into how you can spend these points later, but we value them around 2 cents each, so you’re getting roughly $1,100 for this sign up bonus.
+You get 50,000 points for spending $4,000 in your first three months of having the card.
+We’ll get into how you can spend these points later, but we value them around 2 cents each, so you’re getting roughly $1,000 for this sign up bonus.

 |Value Per Point||2 cents|